 The pie chart shown in figure 3 provides a rough estimation of how our budget of $600 is being allocated.
 The locomotion system, around $100, includes two stepper motors, motor drivers, wheels, and various brackets for mounting.
 We will also order an extra motor and motor driver to have as a spare.
 We have allotted about $190 to purchase at least two batteries (one to use while the other is charging), which consume the majority the budget.
 The navigation system, which consists of at least three IR sensors, will receive around $100 so that we could purchase numerous sensors for testing.
 In terms of microcontroller, we opted to go with the PIC/DSPIC Microstick II, as such, we have distributed $110 specifically for that.
 We made a group decision to purchase at least two microcontrollers so that two people can work on the programming aspect of the project simultaneously.
 We have decided to construct a 3-D printed chassis, which will not affect the budget because it can be done by the mechanical department at SDSU.
 The last $100 is set aside for purchasing miscellaneous materials and hardware.

-Promotional Flyer
+* Promotional Flyer

+-SEE ATTATCHED PDF FILE FOR FULL RESOLUTION